nrfconnect/sdk-nrfxlib/nrf_modem/doc/dectphy.rst

 The DECT NR+ PHY firmware is a variant of the nRF91x1 firmware with a different radio technology than the cellular firmware.
 In particular, the DECT NR+ PHY firmware does not support cellular operation or the Global Navigation Satellite System (GNSS).

-For details about the key hardware capabilities of the nRF9161 and its DECT NR+ PHY firmware implementation, with regards to the DECT NR+ standard, refer to the `nRF9161 DECT NR+ product specification`_.
+For details about the key hardware capabilities of the nRF91x1 DKs and its DECT NR+ PHY firmware implementation, with regards to the DECT NR+ standard, refer to the `nRF9151 DECT NR+ product specification`_ or the `nRF9161 DECT NR+ product specification`_, depending on the SiP you are using.

 .. note::
    To obtain the DECT NR+ PHY firmware, you must contact the Nordic Semiconductor sales department.